 Never-the-less, once you’ve drafted your plan, assess it.
 Revise it.
 Ask yourself some questions.
 And don’t be afraid to scrap any part of your plan that you discover doesn’t suit you.
 There’s always another possibility available to you.

 To make it easier for you, I created this list of questions where you can [INSERT YOUR OWN IDEAS.]

 More resources to help you keep it simple + sustainable

-If you want to organize your thoughts into something that makes sense, but you don’t know where to start, download A Purpose-Driven Entrepreneur’s Guide to Creating a Simple + Sustainable Marketing Plan for 2021.
+If you want to organize your thoughts into something that makes sense, but you don’t know where to start, check out this Tutorial.
 I walk you through the basic steps to create a plan that’s tailored to you.
-There are some helpful definitions in it, too.
+Be sure to download the Simple and Sustainable Marketing Plan Template.

 And if the idea of keeping your plans for the next 12 months simple + sustainable appeals to you, here are 5 more ideas to help you do just that.

 If you need help to create your 2021 Marketing Plan

 Rather not figure it all out on your own?
 Need some support to make the best choices for YOU?